ytazz/vnoid/choreography_using_choreonoid.md

 However, while editing the motion of the robot, it is often convenient if the floor is not shown.
 To hide the floor, uncheck the checkbox of Floor in the item pane.

+- Add PoseSeq item

+Select HRP-4C in the item pane, and select File->New->PoseSeq.
+Make sure that the created PoseSeq item is shown below HRP-4C in the item pane.

+Select View->Show View->Pose Roll and show the Pose Roll view.
+This view is used for choreography.